Yoric/ronin-time-bureaucrats/further-readings.md

 * The Terminator, because it's cool.
 * Terminator 2, because it's cool, too.
 * Even Terminator 3, for an Explanation that somehow Bandages the Continuum from all the damage done in Terminator 2.

+## On your computer

+* _Day of the Tentacle_, just because.
+Also, fun time paradoxes.
+* The _Monkey Island_ series, just because.
+Also, more fun time paradoxes.
+* The _Legacy of Kain_/_Blood Omen_ series, for cosmic-level intrigues through Space·Time.

 # Role-Playing Games